jennkwan/TipCalculator/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] List anything else that you can get done to improve the app functionality!
+- I have added gifs for the UI animation.

 ## Video Walkthrough